ecbrown7/ecbrown7.github.io/_posts/2022-06-07-evanbrown-second-blog-post.md

     on the output.
 There was a load of SAS help from SAS, but there has also been a ton of R help online as well.

+*What parts do you miss about your other language?*

 -   I miss the organization of SAS code.
 Writing code in steps felt much more structured than the line by line action R can take on.
 I also felt like errors had better context in SAS than they do in R, but that could be a lack of experience on my part.

+*Do you consider R a difficult language to learn?
+(If you knew R prior to the course, describe your experience when first learning it.)*

 -   Learning object oriented programming after learning SAS can be tricky at first.
 Sometimes it’s hard to conceptualize entire